Location: Boston, Massachusetts, USA;

 This is a paid internship that requires a part-time commitment of 8–12 hours per week, or more if desired.

-- Excellent writing and editing skills and some office experience
+- Excellent writing skills

 About the Mittal Institute

 The Mittal Institute engages in interdisciplinary research to advance and deepen the understanding of critical issues in South Asia and the region’s relationship with the world.
 It holds regular events on issues relating to South Asia; offers fellowships and grants to further the study of the South Asian region; produces research and programs on social, economic, scientific, and political issues in South Asia; and much more.